hzhang01/udemy-asp.net-docker/README.md

 To automatically migrate the context, you could add `context.Database.Migrate()` into your CalalogSeed.cs file constructor or if you are using EF Core 2.1 with IWebHostBuilder, you can add `this.Database.Migrate()` just inside the empty CatalogContext constructor.

 If everything is done correctly, you can use the SwaggerUI to query data from the database.

+## 3.23 Dockerfile and Image Creation Part 1

+Create a Dokerfile (no extension) in the root of the project.
+Depending on your aspnetcore version you are using you should download the following images using `docker pull <image-name>`:
+- 2.0 - aspnetcore:2.0.0 and aspnetcore-build:2.0.0
+- 2.1 - dotnet:2.1 or latest (as of July 26 2018)

+In [Dockerfile](./src/Services/ProductCatalogApi/Docker) we write all the code to publish our image.

+Then run `docker build -t shoes/catalog .` in ProductCatalogApi.

+On successful build, you should get a new image called shoes/catalog:latest in your docker images list.